Secret document for job hunting/career changes for non-major developers who spent 30 million won

 However, what you can gain through this secret document is clear.

-If you make the contents of the secret document and the 1:1 close-knit chat room your own and study consistently,
+If you internalize the contents of the secret document and the 1:1 close-contact chat room and study consistently,

 you will be able to quickly start a new chapter in your life as a developer, no matter how the job market changes.

-Furthermore, we provide guidance on the path to quickly reaching your dream salary.
+Furthermore, we will guide you on the path to quickly reaching your dream salary.

 Recommended for